 Global citizen and neo-folk singer Eli Lev is making the world a smaller place, one song at a time.
 Eli pens hymns for everyday enlightenment—songs that resonate because they’re heartfelt, earthy, and offer wisdom culled from self-discovery.

-His latest four-album release is inspired by the wisdom and majesty of the Navajo Nation’s four cardinal directions.
+His recent four-album project is inspired by the wisdom and majesty of the Navajo Nation’s four cardinal directions.
 Each album is a carefully curated experience with a distinct musical aesthetic and conceptual threads aligned within this overarching and sacred indigenous perspective.
 His first release, All Roads East is available now, with Way Out West soon to follow.
-Together, this four-part series imaginatively and intrepidly connects spheres and generations with a body of work that’s irresistibly uplifting, emotionally resonant, and groundbreaking.
+Together, this four-part series imaginatively and intrepidly connects spheres and generations with a body of work that is irresistibly uplifting, emotionally resonant, and groundbreaking.

-In just two years as a full-time musician, Eli has built a robust profile through wowing audiences whenever he picks up a guitar.
-He has opened for such marquee names as Shooter Jennings at The Fillmore in Silver Spring, Maryland and Ellis Paul at Jammin’ Java in Vienna, Virginia.
-Eli has appeared at Burning Man in Black Rock City, Nevada; at Music on the Mall Festival in Washington DC; and at Kennedy Center Millennium Stage for the METRO Performs Series.
+In just two years as a full-time musician, Eli has built a robust profile through wowing audiences each time he picks up a guitar.
+He has opened for national names like Shooter Jennings at The Fillmore in Silver Spring, Maryland and Ellis Paul at Jammin Java in Vienna, Virginia.
+Eli has appeared at Burning Man in Black Rock City, Nevada, Music on the Mall Festival in Washington DC, and at Kennedy Center Millennium Stage for the METRO Performs Series.

-With regional and national tour dates coming up for fall 2018, Eli currently maintains a busy schedule performing on what he has playfully dubbed the “Beltway Tour:” an impressive series of appearances at hundreds of venues throughout the DC, Maryland, and Virginia area at festivals, clubs, house shows, and special events (such as being invited to perform at the US Capitol Building by DC Congresswoman Eleanor Holmes-Norton).
+With regional and national tour dates coming up for Fall 2018, Eli currently maintains a full schedule performing on what he has playfully dubbed the “Beltway Tour.”
+The tour boasts an impressive series of appearances at hundreds of venues throughout DC, Maryland, and Virginia at festivals, clubs, house shows, and special events, including a special invitation to perform at the US Capitol Building by DC Congresswoman Eleanor Holmes-Norton.

 Another stand-out track is the swampy, funky blues of “Go Down,” applauded for its “lush instrumentation and crooning vocals” by Paste Magazine.
 The song is a snapshot of a series of baptisms Eli witnessed on the Jordan River and is rife with intriguing metaphors and impressionistic lyrics.
-“Go Down” has been called “downright infectious” by Skope, lauded by Modern Mystery as a “breath of fresh air in the current music scene,” and Dancing About Architecture goes even further to say: “he appears to write songs which, without intentionally aiming for the commercial market, are as addictive, groovesome and rug-cuttingly contagious as anything deliberately trying to play that game.”
+“Go Down” has been called “downright infectious” by Skope and lauded by Modern Mystery as a “breath of fresh air in the current music scene.”
+Dancing About Architecture goes even further, saying: “He appears to write songs which, without intentionally aiming for the commercial market, are as addictive, groovesome and rug-cuttingly contagious as anything deliberately trying to play that game.”

-A centerpiece of Way Out West is “One Road.”
-The song boasts intrepid touches like a detuned mandolin and electronic textures that recall Radiohead more than Bob Dylan.
-The lyrical content of the piece addresses the folk tradition, how it’s evolved, and how it must continue to evolve to stay resonate.
+The centerpiece of Way Out West is “One Road,” which boasts intrepid touches like a detuned mandolin and electronic textures that recall Radiohead more than Bob Dylan.
+The lyrical content of the piece addresses the folk tradition, how it’s evolved, and how it must continue to evolve to stay relevant.

 “To me, folk music represents a tradition of reinterpretation.
 The music was always growing and evolving,” Eli says.
 “Together, these albums represent an artistic statement about folk music and how folk songs can be performed in many contexts.”

-To understand these albums, you have to understand Eli’s path in creating them.
+To understand these albums, one must understand Eli’s path in creating them.
 There is a lot of living in these songs.
 For two decades, Eli has traveled and lived abroad, soaking up cultures, regional music, and meaningful interactions with strangers who became friends.
-His songs are his stories and his impressions of the world, and his hopes for the future.
+His songs are his stories, his impressions of the world, and his hopes for the future.

-Eli’s global passport includes formative trips to Spain, Israel, Arizona to live on the Navajo Reservation, Europe, Australia, New Zealand, Andorra, Indiana, and full circle back to Washington, DC, where he was born and raised.
-Along the way, Eli has absorbed the majestic flamenco chord progressions of Andalusia, Spain, the Middle East’s touch for sublime minor key melodicism, and the southern United States’ tradition of heartfelt, soulful melodies.
-Also signature to Eli’s aesthetic is a bedrock grounding in the folk music continuum that has led him to modern explorations like looping and tap-on-the-body-of-the-guitar percussive touches.
+Eli’s global passport includes formative trips to Spain, Israel, Arizona to live on the Navajo Reservation, Europe, Australia, New Zealand, Andorra, Indiana, coming full circle back to Washington, DC, where he was born and raised.
+Along the way, Eli absorbed the majestic flamenco chord progressions of Andalusia, Spain, the Middle East’s touch for sublime minor key melodicism, and the southern United States tradition of heartfelt, soulful melodies.
+Also signature to Eli’s musical philosophy is a bedrock grounding in the folk music continuum that has led him to modern explorations like looping and tap-on-the-body-of-the-guitar percussive touches.

-Eli grew up in a musical family; his mother sings and plays piano and his father plays oboe and the guitar.
+Eli Lev grew up in a musical family; his mother sings and plays piano and his father plays oboe and guitar.
 His journey in music, however, has seen him forging his own path.
-Despite a rich soundtrack at home, and supportive creative types as parents, it would be Eli’s free-spirited attitude toward travel that shaped his journey in music.
+Despite a rich soundtrack at home, and supportive, creative types as parents, it would be Eli’s free-spirited attitude toward travel that continued to shape and character of his songs.
 “Meeting so many different people, I found there were common themes in all of our lives, and the way we could connect was through music,” Eli says thoughtfully.

 Interestingly, it wouldn’t be until many years into being a globetrotting troubadour that Eli decided to pursue music full time.
-In 2015, he was alone camping on a beach in Mexico when he made that fateful choice.
+In 2015, he was solo camping on a beach in Mexico when he made a fateful choice.
 “I felt like I was following a path, trusting myself, trusting in the process, and releasing any expectations I felt society had for me.
-When I finally made the decision, it felt like everything was possible,” he says.
+When I finally made the decision, it felt like anything was possible.”

 Eli performs both as a solo artist and with his full band, The Fortunes Found.
-The newly formed group features all-star DC drummer Michael Miraglia; wunderkind bassist Bojan Novevski from Macedonia, and mandolin player Corey Thuro who maintains a folk grounding while exploring the brave tones afforded to him by his expansive pedalboard.
-With the new addition of lead guitar wizard Dante Frisiello – their full, neo-folk sound is truly something to behold on stage.
+The newly formed group features all-star DC drummer Michael Miraglia, wunderkind bassist Bojan Novevski from Macedonia, and mandolin player Corey Thuro who maintains a folk grounding while exploring the brave tones afforded to him by his expansive pedalboard.
+With the new addition of lead guitar wizard Dante Frisiello, their full, neo-folk sound is truly something to behold.

-Already they have performed at premier DC venues such as Pearl Street Warehouse, Songbyrd Music House, DC9, and the Rock and Roll Hotel to name a few.
-With marquee performances at 202 Music Festival in DC, Takoma Park Folk Festival in Maryland, and Reston Town Festival in Virginia, the band is quickly becoming a regional sensation as they mix country, rock, folk, and soul on stage.
+To date, the band has performed at premier DC venues such as Pearl Street Warehouse, Songbyrd Music House, DC9, and the Rock and Roll Hotel to name a few.
+With marquee performances at The 202 Music Festival in DC, Takoma Park Folk Festival in Maryland, and Reston Town Festival in Virginia, the band is quickly becoming a regional sensation as they mix country, rock, folk, and soul on stage.

-“The most meaningful thing for me is being able to express what I always felt about humanity through my music.
+“The most meaningful thing for me is being able to express through my music what I’ve always felt about humanity.
 I want to bring people in, make them feel special, and break down the walls that keep us apart.”